yhekma/ansible_extra/README.md

   Executes db2 commands on databases.
-When "dbname" is passed, the command is executed after connecting to the database as the instance user.If not, no connection is made but then command is still executed as the instanceuser.
+When "dbname" is passed, the command is executed after connecting to the database as the instance user.
+If not, no connection is made but then command is still executed as the instanceuser.
 The output is returned if no outputfile is given.

 Options (= is mandatory):

 = command
-        The command to execute
+        The command to execute [Default: None]

 - dbname
         Name of the database to connect to prior to executing the command.
-If no database is given, the command is executed without first connectingto the database.
+If no database is given, the command is executed without first connecting to the database.
 In both cases to command is executed as "instanceuser" if it is given or "instance" if not.
+[Default: None]

 = instance
         The name of the instance in which to execute the given commands.
+[Default: None]

 - instanceuser
         The owner of the instance.
 The command will get executed as this (OS) user.
+[Default: The passed "instance"]

+- output_format
+        Format to use with outputfile.
+Currently text or json [Default: text]

 - outputfile
         Name of the file to save the output of the command to in json format.
 If the file exists and resides in /tmp it is overwritten.
-Else theaction fails.
+Else the action fails.
 If no outputfile is given, the output is returned to ansible.
+[Default: None]

 Requirements:  python > 2.6

 - action: db2 instance=my_instance command='db2 list db directory' outputfile=/tmp/output.txt
+- action: db2 instance=my_instance command='db2 list db directory' outputfile=/tmp/output.txt output_format=json
 - action: db2 instance=my_instance dbname=my_cool_db command='db2 get db cfg'
 ```